jupyter/docker-stacks/tagging/README.md

 The main purpose of the source code in this folder is to properly tag all the images and to update [build manifests](https://github.com/jupyter/docker-stacks/wiki).
 These 2 processes are closely related, so the source code is reused where it seems to be possible.

-Basic example of such a tag would be python version tag.
+Basic example of a tag is a `python` version tag.
-For an image `jupyter/base-notebook` with `python 3.8.8` we will create a tag `jupyter/base-notebook:python-3.8.8` and push it to Docker Hub.
+For example, an image `jupyter/base-notebook` with `python 3.8.8` will have a tag `jupyter/base-notebook:python-3.8.8`.
+This tag (and all the other tags) are pushed to Docker Hub.

-Manifest is a description of the important parts of the image in a text form.
+Manifest is a description of some important part of the image in a `markdown`.
-For example, we dump all the `conda` packages to see a list of available packages.
+For example, we dump all the `conda` packages including their versions.

-## Principles
+## Main principles

 - All the images are located in a hierarchical tree.
 More info on [image relationships](../docs/using/selecting.md#image-relationships).
-- We have tagger and manifest classes, which can be run inside docker containers to create tags and build manifest pieces.
+- We have tagger and manifest classes, which can be run inside docker containers to obtain tags and build manifest pieces.
 - These classes are inherited from the parent image to all the children images.
-- Because manifests and tag might change for different images in the tree, taggers and manifests are reevaluated on each image.
+- Because manifests and tags might change from parent to children, taggers and manifests are reevaluated on each image.
 So, the values are not inherited.
-- To run tag and manifest creation process, run `make hook/base-notebook` (or another image of your choice).
+- To tag an image and create a manifest, run `make hook/base-notebook` (or another image of your choice).

 ## Source code description

-In this section we will briefly describe source code used in this folder and give simple examples.
+In this section we will briefly describe source code used in this folder and give examples on how to use this code.

 ### DockerRunner

-`DockerRunner` is a helper class to easily run docker container and execute actions inside this container:
+`DockerRunner` is a helper class to easily run a docker container and execute commands inside this container:

 ```python